gracelewin/gracelewin/README.md

 ### Hi there 👋

 Hi!
 I'm currently a student in the Master's of Environmental Data Science at the Bren School of Environmental Science and Management at UCSB.
+I'm learning data science skills to investigate and understand environmental data.

 - 📫 How to reach me: glewin@bren.ucsb.edu
 - 😄 Pronouns: she/her